 This course provides administrators and leaders with strategic-level local and global views of open education policy and leadership, with a particular focus on scenario planning that involves open education practices.
 The creation of open education policy frameworks is examined, along with examples of change leadership required to implement open education practices at the institutional level.
 Learners will participate in discussions and study examples of intra- and inter-institutional collaborations, the role of governments and the achievement of institutional missions with open education practices.

-Module 1 - Open education policy and strategy
+Topic 1 - Open education policy and strategy

-Module 2 - Leveraging open education through collaboration
+Topic 2 - Leveraging open education through collaboration

-Module 3 - Open education post-pandemic: Building an increased emphasis on social justice
+Topic 3 - Open education post-pandemic: Building an increased emphasis on social justice

 Applied Courses (Select either one)